workflow/nix-shell-action/README.md

 - `flakes`: Comma-separated list of fully qualified flakes to pre-install in your shell.
 Use either `packages` or `flakes`.
 Cannot be used together with the `packages` option.

 - `flakes-from-devshell`: If true, supply flakes from a `devShell` provided in your repo's `flake.nix`.
-You cannot currently combined this with the `flakes` option.
+You cannot currently combined this with the `flakes` nor `packages` options.

 - `script`: The actual script to execute in your shell.
 Will be passed to the `interpreter`, which defaults to `bash`